The-Week-Ahead/Week-Ahead-Public-Mirror/README.md

 # The Week Ahead

+Let me describe the design charachteristics of the website.

 The 'Week Ahead' is a simple website that displays the timetable of the school.
-It is designed to be simple and as easy to use as possible.
+It is designed to as easy to use as possible.
-The timetable is stored in a JSON file, and it uses service workers to cache the timetable for offline use, and to also acheive PWA abilities (Progressive Web Apps).
+The timetable is stored in a JSON file, and it uses service workers to cache the timetable for offline use.

+It is also able acheive PWA abilities (Progressive Web Apps) which allows it to work like a regular app on your phone or computer even!

 # PUBLIC TODO